 But we have to know what all these terms mean.
 Let me explain why.

 Well, let’s try to research more and define them.
+I made also many silk fabric images and will include them in this guide.

 Read this “fabricadabra” from Wikipedia.
 Do you understand something here?